 2000 Baritone Gregorio Gonzalez has sung with Theatre an den Wien in Vienna, Nederlands Opera, Opera de Panama, Opera de Tijuana, Opera de Guanajuato, Connecticut Opera, Des Moines Metro Opera and San Diego Comic Opera.
 He began a 3 season residency with LA Opera in 2002 and in 2010 appeared in the world premiere of Il Postino.
 He sang with the Dana Point Symphony, in Il Segreto di Susanna at UCLA and in David Conte’s America Tropical at the Plaza de la Cultura in Los Angeles.
 Gregorio performed at an event in Palm Springs honoring Lilli Joseph, Joe Giarrusso and other valley residents for their contributions to the arts and was the featured soloist at the Guild’s April, 2014 membership Thank You Party at Smoke Tree Ranch.

 1997 Soprano Erin Wood came to public attention at the Lyric Opera of Chicago when she replaced Deborah Voigt on short notice as Sieglinde in Die Walküre, singing with great success.
 Other roles she performed with the company include Lisa in The Queen of Spades, Berta in Il Barbiere di Siviglia, Gutrune and the Third Norn in Gótterdämmerung, Ortlinde in Die Walküre, the Lady-in-Waiting in Verdi’s Macbeth, Marianne in Der Rosenkavalier, plus roles in Street Scene and Susannah.
 She has appeared onstage at San Francisco Opera and Opera Colorado as Amelia in Un Ballo in Maschera.
-She was engaged by San Francisco Opera for La Forza del Destino and Cavalleria Rusticana.
 Elsewhere Ms. Wood performed Lisa in The Queen of Spades for Opera Grand Rapids, Lady Billows in Albert Herring for the Music Academy of the West, Mavis in The Fantastic Mr. Fox for LA Opera and productions of The Flying Dutchman and The Magic Flute for Opera Pacific.

 1996 World-renowned tenor Charles Castronovo has sung with virtually all of the world’s major opera companies and symphonic organizations.
 Charles recently appeared in Lucrezia Borgia at Bayerische Staatsoper in Munich and in the role of Tamino in Die Zauberflöte at Royal Opera Covent Garden.
 His ambitious summer schedule included appearances as Alfredo in La Traviata at Staatsoper Berlin and Ruggero in La Rondine at Royal Opera Covent Garden.
-This winter he appears in L’elisir d’Amore and Don Giovanni at Bayerische Staatsoper and in Gounod’s Cinq-Mars in both Vienna and Versailles.
-Charles has an ambitious schedule in 2015: Read more here.
+This winter he appeared in L’elisir d’Amore and Don Giovanni at Bayerische Staatsoper and in Gounod’s Cinq-Mars in both Vienna and Versailles.
+He has numerous engagements throuhout the year which you may read about here.

 1995 Soprano Robin Follman has performed with the Houston Grand Opera, LA Opera, New York City Opera, Washington Opera, Michigan Opera Theatre, Opera Pacific, Florentine Opera, Singapore Lyric Opera, Lyric Opera of Malaysia and Hawaii Opera.
 Her impressive list of appearances includes signing the title role in Turandot at Mobile Opera and Nedda in I Pagliacci for Cleveland Opera.
 She is currently CEO of the Follman-Young Foundation For The Arts in Santa Ana.